jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

 Notice the quotation marks (single or double) used around directories and filenames, and string tool arguments in general.
+After the ```-\-run``` flag, used to call a tool, a series of tool-specific
+flags are provided to indicate the values of various input parameters.
+Note
-Use the '-v' flag (run in verbose mode) to force the tool print output to the command prompt.
+that the order of these flags is unimportant.
+Use the '-v' flag (run in verbose mode) to force the tool to print output to the command prompt.
 Please note that the whitebox_tools executable file must have permission to be executed; on some systems, this may require setting special permissions.
 Also, the above example uses the forward slash character (/), the directory path separator used on unix based systems.
 On Windows, users should use the back slash character (\\) instead.
 Also, it is sometimes necessary to break (^) commands across multiple lines, as above, in order to better fit with the documents format.
 Actual command prompts should be contained to a single line.

 ## 5. Interacting With *WhiteboxTools* Through Python Scripting

-By combining the *WhiteboxTools* library with the a high-level scripting language, such as Python, users are capable of creating powerful stand-alone geospatial applications and workflow automation scripts.
+By combining the *WhiteboxTools* library with a high-level scripting language, such as Python, users are capable of creating powerful stand-alone geospatial applications and workflow automation scripts.
 In fact, *WhiteboxTools* functionality can be called from many different programming languages.
-However, given the prevalent use of the Python language in the geospatial field, the library is distributed with several resources specifically aimed at Python scripting.
+However, given the prevalent use of the Python language in the geospatial fields, the library is distributed with several resources specifically aimed at Python scripting.
 This section focuses on how Python programming can be used to interact with the *WhiteboxTools* library.

 > Note that all of the following material assumes the user system is configured with Python 3.
 The code snippets below are not guaranteed to work with older versions of the language.

-### 5.1 Using the *whitebox_tools.py* Script
+### 5.1 Using the *whitebox_tools.py* script

 Interacting with *WhiteboxTools* from Python scripts is easy.
 To begin, each script must start by importing the *WhiteboxTools* class, contained with the *whitebox_tools.py* script; a new ```WhiteboxTools``` object can then be created: